alishadey/alishadey.github.io/README.md

 # Hi, I’m Alisha Dey 👋

-Welcome to my little corner of the internet, a living scrapbook of things I’m curious about, projects I’ve poured my heart into, and ideas I’m still exploring.
+Welcome to my little corner of the internet!
+This website shares some of my passions and past projects.
+Thanks for taking a look!

 ## Live